 (Pro tip: this site is in Dutch, so use Google Translate!)

-And now, you are ready to go!
+If you've received your card, the pin and your bank codes, you are ready to go!
 Now you can transfer funds into your account, receive financing, or go on a shopping spree...

 Any experience with Dutch bank accounts?
 Let us know!